pac4j/pac4j/documentation/how-to-secure-a-java-application-with-oidc.md

 # How to secure a Java application with OIDC (using Spring Boot)

+You want users to sign in to your Java application with Keycloak, Google, Microsoft Entra ID, Okta, Auth0 or even a CAS server.
+They already have an account there, so your application should not ask them for another password.

-OpenID Connect (OIDC) adds an identity layer on top of OAuth 2.0.
-Your Java application never sees the user's password: it redirects the browser to an identity provider (Keycloak, Google, Microsoft Entra ID, Okta, Auth0, a CAS server...), the provider authenticates the user and sends back an **ID token**, a signed JWT that tells your application who signed in.
+This is what OpenID Connect (OIDC) is for.
+It adds an identity layer on top of OAuth 2.0: the provider authenticates the user, and your application receives an **ID token**, a signed JWT describing who signed in.
+The user's password stays with the provider.

-This guide uses **pac4j with Spring Boot** to add OIDC login to a Java web application in seven steps.
-It works with any OpenID Connect provider: the demo points to the public pac4j test server, and a dedicated section shows what changes for Keycloak, Google and Azure AD.
+Let's put this into practice with **pac4j and Spring Boot**.
+We'll start with the public pac4j test server, then see what to change for Keycloak, Google or Azure AD.
+The same approach applies to other OpenID Connect providers.

 **What you need:**